 Get clear and take ownership.

 Get clear about what those topics are, list them out and own them.
-Owning them means stop blaming your partner for how you feel when they are triggered.
+Taking ownership of them means stop blaming your partner for how you feel when they are triggered.
 These are your triggers.
 For your partner to be open and honest, they need to be their full selves, not just the part of themselves that doesn’t trigger you.

 Communicate instead of acting out.